refinedev/refine/documentation/docs/api-reference/core/hooks/data/useInfiniteList/index.md

 ## FAQ

-### How to use cursor based pagination?
+### How to use cursor-based pagination?

 Some APIs use the `cursor-pagination` method for its benefits.
 This method uses a `cursor` object to determine the next set of data.
 The cursor can be a number or a string and is passed to the API as a query parameter.

 **Preparing the data provider:**

-Consumes data from data provider `useInfiniteList` with `getList` method.
-First of all, we need to make the this method in the data provider convenient for this API.
+Consumes data from data provider `useInfiniteList` with the `getList` method.
+First of all, we need to make this method in the data provider convenient for this API.
 The `cursor` data is kept in `pagination` and should be set to `0` by default.

 ```ts
 getList: async ({ resource, pagination }) => {